proteanhq/protean/docs/user/domain/aggregate.rst

 Relationships
 =============

+An Aggregate can be connected to its enclosed entities with specific kinds of relationships.
+These connections determine how the aggregate persists and loads its entities from the database store.

 Persistence
 ===========

 An *Aggregate* is connected to the ``default`` provider, by default.
 Protean's out-of-the-box configuration specifies the in-built InMemory database as the  ``default`` provider.

+.. _aggregate-custom-models:

 Custom Models
 -------------